gsbDBI/bemb/docs/nested_logit_model_house_cooling.md

 The package implements the nested logit model as well, which allows researchers to model choices as a two-stage process: the user first picks a category of purchase and then picks the item from the chosen category that generates the most utility.

-Examples here are modified from [Exercise 2: Nested logit model by Kenneth Train and Yves Croissant](https://cran.r-project.org/web/packages/mlogit/vignettes/e2nlogit.html)
+Examples here are modified from [Exercise 2: Nested logit model by Kenneth Train and Yves Croissant](https://cran.r-project.org/web/packages/mlogit/vignettes/e2nlogit.html).

-The data set HC from mlogit contains data in R format on the choice of heating and central cooling system for 250 single-family, newly built houses in California.
+The House Cooling (HC) dataset from `mlogit` contains data in R format on the choice of heating and central cooling system for 250 single-family, newly built houses in California.

+The dataset is small and serve as a demonstration of the nested logit model.

 The alternatives are:

-- Gas central heat with cooling gcc,
+- Gas central heat with cooling `gcc`,
-- Electric central resistence heat with cooling ecc,
+- Electric central resistence heat with cooling `ecc`,
-- Electric room resistence heat with cooling erc,
+- Electric room resistence heat with cooling `erc`,
-- Electric heat pump, which provides cooling also hpc,
+- Electric heat pump, which provides cooling also `hpc`,
-- Gas central heat without cooling gc,
+- Gas central heat without cooling `gc`,
-- Electric central resistence heat without cooling ec,
+- Electric central resistence heat without cooling `ec`,
-- Electric room resistence heat without cooling er.
+- Electric room resistence heat without cooling `er`.
 - Heat pumps necessarily provide both heating and cooling such that heat pump without cooling is not an alternative.

 The variables are:

-- depvar gives the name of the chosen alternative,
+- `depvar` gives the name of the chosen alternative,
-- ich.alt are the installation cost for the heating portion of the system,
+- `ich.alt` are the installation cost for the heating portion of the system,
-- icca is the installation cost for cooling
+- `icca` is the installation cost for cooling
-- och.alt are the operating cost for the heating portion of the system
+- `och.alt` are the operating cost for the heating portion of the system
-- occa is the operating cost for cooling
+- `occa` is the operating cost for cooling
-- income is the annual income of the household
+- `income` is the annual income of the household

 Note that the full installation cost of alternative gcc is ich.gcc+icca, and similarly for the operating cost and for the other alternatives with cooling.